lando-cal/tech-notes/docs/docker.md

 docker ps -a --format="{{.ID}} {{.Status}}" | awk '$2 == "Exited" && $5 ~ /(days|weeks|months)/ {print $1}' | xargs -r docker rm
 ```

-For more managed environmnets there is [Docker Custodian](https://github.com/Yelp/docker-custodian)
+A more systematic approach is to use [Docker Custodian](https://github.com/Yelp/docker-custodian).

-## delete old images
+## Delete old images

 This is safe to run as long as valuable containers are running, as it won't delete any images that are attached to running containers.